sofathitesh/doconce/doc/demos/manual/manual.rst

 Everything related to the index simply becomes invisible in plain text, Epytext, StructuredText, HTML, and wiki formats.
-Note: ``idx`` commands should be inserted outside paragraphs, not in between the text as this may cause some strange behaviour of reStructuredText and Sphinx formatting.
+Note: ``idx`` commands should be inserted outside paragraphs, not in between the text as this may cause some strange behaviour of reST and Sphinx formatting.
 As a recommended rule, index items are naturally placed right after section headings, before the text begins, while index items related to a paragraph should be placed above the